The OpenLab, https://openlab.citytech.cuny.edu/

 The WST, built in Drupal 7, has a database that currently contains roughly 1,750 people, 500 institutions, and 4,500 relationships, all navigable by browsing, searching, or filtering a graph of the full network.
 As of now, users can search and view the WST data through three distinct visualizations: the Individual View, the Family Tree View, and the Full Network View.

 Users can also add labels through two open taxonomies, allowing navigation by areas of interest or by affiliation with professional organizations.
 In a significant shift from prior academic genealogies, the WST also provides space for both open-ended narrative contributions and a data structure of nodes and relations, so as to build navigable paths that follow the interpersonal and inter-institutional relationships.

-Check out our recent article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy (co-authors: Benjamin Miller, University of Pittsburgh and Amanda Licastro, Stevenson University) to learn more about the project & if you’re in the field, add yourself, your institutions, and your relationships and help grow the Tree!
+Check out our article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy (co-authors: Benjamin Miller, University of Pittsburgh and Amanda Licastro, Stevenson University) to learn more about the project & if you’re in the field, add yourself, your institutions, and your relationships and help grow the Tree!